Barbequing Recipes

 I'd estimate about a six-pack of Tecate.
 Three for the smoker and three for me.
 It wouldn't hurt to have some extra for a hot day.

-Make sure you have some lime or lemon chunks or juice, otherwise this is pretty tasteless stuff.
+Make sure you have some lime or lemon chunks or juice to put in the drinking beer, otherwise this is pretty tasteless stuff.

 The Rub